-(a) "dominant position" means a position of strength, enjoyed by an enterprise, in the relevant market, in India, which enables it to-

-(i) operate independently of competitive forces prevailing in the relevant market; or

-(ii) affect its competitors or consumers or the relevant market in its favour.
+- (a) "dominant position" means a position of strength, enjoyed by an enterprise, in the relevant market, in India, which enables it to- - (i) operate independently of competitive forces prevailing in the relevant market; or - (ii) affect its competitors or consumers or the relevant market in its favour.

-15. As already indicated in the draft memorandum, the case of Media Pro is not an isolated one.
+- 15. As already indicated in the draft memorandum, the case of Media Pro is not an isolated one.
 In 2002, two of the leading broadcasters namely, Multi Screen Media Pvt.
-Ltd. (Sony Entertainment Network) and Discovery Communications formed the aggregator, 'MSM Discovery Private Ltd.' popularly referred to as 'TheOneAlliance', which as on date is the authorised distribution agent for about 30 pay channels including some of the most popular channels of different genres belonging to Sony, Discovery, TV Today Network (India Today Group) and Times Television Network (Bennett Colman Group).
+Ltd. (Sony Entertainment Network) and Discovery Communications formed the aggregator, 'MSM Discovery Private Ltd.' popularly referred to as 'TheOneAlliance', which as on date is the authorised distribution agent for about 30 pay channels including some of the most popular channels of different genres belonging to Sony, Discovery, TV Today Network (India Today Group) and Times Television Network (Bennett Colman Group). - 16.
+Similarly, in 2012 two affiliated broadcasting entities, TV18 and Network18 (which earlier were a single entity i.e. Network18) strategically formed a joint venture, popularly referred to as 'IndiaCast' for distribution of about 26 pay channels belonging to TV18, Network18, A+E Networks I TV18 and

-- 16. Similarly, in 2012 two affiliated broadcasting entities, TV18 and Network18 (which earlier were a single entity i.e. Network18) strategically formed a joint venture, popularly referred to as 'IndiaCast' for distribution of about 26 pay channels belonging to TV18, Network18, A+E Networks I TV18 and Eenaadu group (ETV group).
-Till recently, IndiaCast was also distributing Sun Network Channels in the Hindi speaking part of the country. - 17.
-It is pertinent to mention that the predecessor of IndiaCast was Sun18 Media Services (North) Co., which was the erstwhile alliance between Network18 and Sun Network Limited for the geographic area of north India. - 18.
+Eenaadu group (ETV group).
+In addition, IndiaCast also distributes Sun Network Channels in Tamil, Telugu, Kannada and Malayalam along with the Disney Channels in the Hindi speaking market.

+- 17. It is pertinent to mention that the predecessor of IndiaCast was Sun18 Media Services (North) Co., which was the erstwhile alliance between Network18 and Sun Network Limited for the geographic area of north India. - 18.
 Thereafter, IndiaCast entered into a further joint venture with Disney UTV group to create, 'IndiaCast UTV Distribution Private Limited' for distribution of channels which were already there in the bouquets of IndiaCast alongwith the channels belonging to Disney UTV group.
-As on date, IndiaCast UTV Distrubtion Private Limited is into the distribution of about 35 pay channels belonging to various leading broadcasting entities. - 19.
+As on date, IndiaCast UTV Distribution Private Limited is into the distribution of about 35 pay channels belonging to various leading broadcasting entities. - 19.
 To illustrate, the formation and functioning of IndiaCast UTV Distribution Private Limited, a diagrammatic representation is given below.